elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 ---

-### What are the consequences of unbound “THIS”?
+### What are the consequences of unbound "THIS"?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript this is “free”, its value is evaluated at call-time and does not depend on where the method was declared, but rather on what object is “before the dot”.
-The concept of run-time evaluated this has both pluses and minuses.
-On the one hand, a function can be reused for different objects.
-On the other hand, the greater flexibility creates more possibilities for mistakes.
+  <div><strong>Interview Response:</strong> In JavaScript, the “this” keyword is free.
+Its value is evaluated at run-time and does not depend on where the method was defined.
+But instead, the object that precedes the dot.
+The concept of run-time evaluated "this" has both pluses and minuses.
+On the one hand, a function can get reused for different objects, and on the other hand, greater flexibility creates more possibilities for mistakes.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Unbound "this"<br /><br />